 Step 1.
-Register with Campus Access Services by completing a CAS Intake Form and submitting appropriate documentation of a disability.
+Register with the Accessibility Resources Center by completing an ARC Intake Form and submitting appropriate documentation of a disability.
 Click here to be directed to the Intake Form.
 Additional forms are available on this link to assist you with providing appropriate documentation as well as a link to documentation guidelines.

 New Students entering the university for the Fall semester should submit their Intake Packet by JULY 15 to ensure enough time to determine the student's eligibility and the appropriate reasonable accommodations.
 If accepted after July 15, students should submit the Intake form and documentation as soon as possible, but not later than August 1.
 Students entering the university for the Spring semester should submit an Intake Form and documentation as soon as they are accepted to the university, but not later than JANUARY 10.
 Students submitting documentation after these dates may experience a delay in receiving reasonable accommodations.